Neutron star structure with a new force between quarks

-{\it Theoretical Framework.} The lighter compact object in GW190814 is of $2.50 - 2.67 M_\odot$ (90\% C.L.) in mass~\cite{Abbott:2020khf}, and is likely too heavy to be a NS, at least within a nonrelativistic many-body approach using NN forces from chiral effective theory, with low-energy constants (LECs) determined from nuclear data~\cite{Abbott:2020khf}.
-Relativistic mean-field models can generate masses in excess of 2.6 $M_\odot$\cite{Fattoyev:2020cws}, though they are challenged by constraints from heavy-ion collisions (HIC)~\cite{Danielewicz:2002pu}.
+{\it Theoretical Framework.} The lighter compact object in GW190814 is of $2.50 - 2.67 M_\odot$ (90\% credible level) in mass~\cite{Abbott:2020khf}, and is likely too heavy to be a NS, at least within a nonrelativistic many-body approach using $NN$ forces from chiral effective theory, with low-energy constants (LECs) determined from nuclear data~\cite{Abbott:2020khf}.
+Relativistic mean-field models can generate masses in excess of 2.6 $M_\odot$~\cite{Fattoyev:2020cws}, though they are challenged by constraints from heavy-ion collisions (HIC)~\cite{Danielewicz:2002pu}; we note Refs.~\cite{Zhang:2020zsc, Tsokaros:2020hli, Tews:2020ylw, Dexheimer:2020rlp, Huang:2020cab, Sedrakian:2020kbi, Cao:2020zxi, Zhang:2020jmb, Das:2020dcq, Demircik:2020jkc, Thapa:2020ohp, Bombaci:2020vgw, Biswas:2020xna, Li:2020ias, Roupas:2020nua, Thapa:2020usm, Rather:2020lsg, Kanakis-Pegios:2020kzp, Blaschke:2020vuy, Rather:2021yxo, Ayriyan:2021prr, Rather:2021azv} for further discussion of the light progenitor of GW190814 as a neutron star.
 We consider our NP model within a nonrelativistic many-body framework.
-Drischler et al.~\cite{Drischler:2020fvz} recognize the importance of relativistic corrections but also think that knowledge of the high-density EoS is likely inadequate.
+Drischler \emph{et al.}~\cite{Drischler:2020fvz} recognize the importance of relativistic corrections but also think that knowledge of the high-density EoS is likely inadequate.
 In particular, they adopt a piecewise EoS: beyond some density cutoff, the EoS is given by the stiffest form allowed by causality.
-They choose a cutoff density in the region $(1-2)n_{\rm sat}$ and claim that the modified EoS and NS outcomes can be made without relativistic corrections.
+They choose a cutoff density in the region $(1-2)n_{\rm sat}$ and claim that the modified EoS and NS outcomes below that cutoff can be made without relativistic corrections.

-The chiral effective theory approach uses NN and nuclear data to determine the LECs, making it difficult to separate SM from small NP effects.
-To make the distinction between these crisp, we employ the AV18 NN interaction~\cite{Wiringa:1994wb}, whose properties are determined by NN observables only.
+The chiral effective theory approach uses $NN$ and nuclear data to determine the LECs, with independent two- and three-body forces coming into play~\cite{Friar:1998zt,Epelbaum:2005bjv}.
+In contrast, our Abelian NP model directly yields two-body forces only.
+To sharpen the distinction between SM and NP effects, we employ the AV18 $NN$ interaction~\cite{Wiringa:1994wb}, whose properties are determined by $NN$ observables only.
 Studies of the AV18 interaction in pure neutron matter (PNM) with different nonrelativistic methods show that it compares favorably with other interactions up to about 4$n_{\rm sat}$~\cite{Piarulli:2019pfq}.
 Here, we compare computations of the PNM EoS using Brueckner-Hartree-Fock (BHF) theory with the AV18 interaction with and without NP.

 {\it Secret Interactions of Quarks.} That new interactions could exist between quarks is a long-standing possibility~\cite{Lee:1955vk,Okun:2006eb,Nelson:1989fx,Dobrescu:2014fca,GardnerHolt2016PhRvD..93k5015G}, and SM extensions in which a new vector mediator couples to baryon number $B$~\cite{Nelson:1989fx,Bailey:1994qv,Carone1995PhRvL..74.3122C,FileviezPerez2010PhRvD..82a1901F,Tulin:2014tya,Dobrescu:2014fca} yield a repulsive interaction between baryons.
 Thus we suppose a quark $q$ can interact via